Business Management and International Relations

 Find a courseExpand

-This degree enables students to gain an understanding of the theory and practice of both business management and international relations, drawing on teaching and research expertise from both the Business School and the Department of Social Sciences.
+This degree enables students to gain an understanding of the theory and practice of both business management and international relations, drawing on teaching and research expertise from both the Business School and the School of Law and Social Sciences.

 The course combines study of the fundamentals of both subjects with the opportunity to focus on individual areas of interest through specialist option modules.
 Students will also develop their employability and personal self-awareness throughout the course.